Trung2204/ur10e_rg2_PickAndPlace/README.md

 4. Drag and drop [SketchfabForUnity-v1.2.1.unitypackage](https://github.com/sketchfab/unity-plugin/releases) file to the Asset panel.

-   Follow the instructions to finish Sketchfab plugin for Unity.
+   Follow the instructions to finish the setup of Sketchfab plugin for Unity.

 5. Generate the MoveItMsg: RobotTrajectory, CollisionObject.
 These file describes the trajectory and collision contents that will be used in the sent and received messages.